osstech-jp/mailman/src/mailman/rules/docs/header-matching.rst

 =============================

 Each mailing list can also be configured with a set of header matching regular expression rules.
-These are used to impose list-specific header filtering with the same semantics as the global `[antispam]` section.
+These can be used to impose list-specific header filtering with the same semantics as the global `[antispam]` section, or to have a different action.

+To follow the global antispam action, the header match rule must not specify a `chain` to jump to.
+If the default antispam action is changed in the configuration file and Mailman is restarted, those rules will get the new jump action.

 The list administrator wants to match not on four stars, but on three plus signs, but only for the current mailing list.